mongodb/terraform-provider-mongodbatlas/website/docs/d/advanced_clusters.html.markdown

   * `PROVISIONED` volume types must fall within the allowable IOPS range for the selected volume size.
 * `instance_size` - Hardware specification for the instance sizes in this region.
 * `node_count` - Number of nodes of the given type for MongoDB Atlas to deploy to the region.
 * `disk_size_gb` - Storage capacity that the host's root volume possesses expressed in gigabytes.
 Increase this number to add capacity.
-MongoDB Cloud requires this parameter if you set **replication_specs**.
 If you specify a disk size below the minimum (10 GB), this parameter defaults to the minimum disk size value.
 Storage charge calculations depend on whether you choose the default value or a custom value.
 The maximum value for disk storage cannot exceed 50 times the maximum RAM for the selected cluster.
 If you require more storage space, consider upgrading your cluster to a higher tier.

 ### auto_scaling